That DeclarationMartin Chandler |

 West Indies’ next series was to be played in 1964/65 at home against Australia whom they had never, up until then, beaten over a series.
 The victory in England and the narrow defeat in Australia in 1960/61 had greatly increased optimism and expectation in the islands but the talismanic Worrell, now 39, had decided that his playing days were over.
 The options moving forward were to appoint Worrell’s vice-captain, opening batsman Conrad Hunte, or Sobers.
 What counted against Hunte was his deep religious conviction and his membership of the Moral Rearmament Movement and, more particularly, the fact that he chose to take his views into the dressing room.
 What West Indies were anxious to preserve was the huge strides that had been made under Worrell to leave behind the inter-island rivalries that had previously bedevilled the Test side and there were fears that those might re-emerge under Hunte.
 There were, of course, also concerns about Sobers, who had no real experience of captaincy and in particular whether the responsibility might adversely affect his contributions with bat and ball.
 Although Sobers was the eventual choice it is clear that the man himself shared at least some of the concerns that had been expressed, as he pondered his position for a month before accepting the Board’s offer.

 Those who might have had concerns, Sobers himself included, that the additional responsibility might have affected his personal contribution, would not have had their fears totally allayed by the Australian Series.
-The result, a 2-1 victory to the West Indies, meant that the season was one of celebration but Sobers’ personal contributions with bat and ball had been steady rather than spectacular.
-Those concerns would, however, have disappeared following the 3-1 victory in England in 1966 when Sobers averaged more than 100 with the bat and made a full contribution with the ball.
-During the following winter, in India, Sobers led his men to a 2-0 victory his personal contributions then being equally spectacular.
+The result, a 2-1 victory to the West Indies, meant that the season was one of celebration but Sobers’ the all-rounder had been steady rather than spectacular.
+Those concerns would, however, have disappeared following the 3-1 victory in England in 1966 when the great all-rounder averaged more than 100 with the bat and made a full contribution with the ball.
+During the following winter, in India, Sobers led his men to a 2-0 victory his own contributions in that series being equally spectacular.

 Sobers would therefore have gone into the 1967/68 series against England in the Caribbean with his confidence high.
 There would also, after 1966, have been an expectation in the Caribbean that the Wisden Trophy would be retained.
 It is clear from what he has said subsequently that Sobers took no pleasure in the cricket that was played in the early part of the series.
 Each of the first three Tests were drawn.
 England had the better of the first and while the scorecard of the second gives the appearance of England having been fortunate to escape with a draw the reality is that those who witnessed the match were almost universally convinced that England would have triumphed had it not been for a riot that began when, with just five West Indian wickets standing in their second innings, the home side were still 21 short of making England bat again.
 The third match was also drawn with neither side having any discernible advantage, the West Indies at the end being 184 ahead with 4 second innings wickets left, and a 23 year old Clive Lloyd well set on 113.
 It must be accepted that England’s tactics would have been frustrating for Sobers and the Caribbean crowds.
 Years before Lloyd’s pace battery brought the issue to the attention of the English cricket loving public over rates from the English were low as were their scoring rates, despite the presence of such stroke players as Tom Graveney, Colin Cowdrey and Basil D’Oliveira.